Kaelus/Rocky/README.md

      - e_a: The first epoch number for which the tampering writes are issued.
 This should be set for recovery.
 Adjust this accordingly.
      - hasCloudFailed: This tells if the cloud is alive or failed.
 This should be set for recovery.

-# How to run Rocky
+# How to run Rocky (only one instance)

 1. Use the script run_local.sh in "scripts" under the your working directory
-   - For example, to run Rocky node with the volume name "testinglocal" of the size 10MB with the nbd device name "nbd0" by using the configuration file "rocky_local.cfg" in the conf directory:
+   - For example, to run Rocky node with the volume name "testinglocal0" of the size 10MB with the nbd device name "nbd0" by using the configuration file "rocky_local.cfg" in the "conf" directory under the working directory:
-     - ./run_local.sh ../conf/0/rocky_local.cfg
+     - `./run_local.sh ../conf/0/rocky_local.cfg`

 2. Switching roles of the Rocky Controller
    - Once you started the Rocky Controller successfully, you will get a list of commands for you to control the Rocky Controller via ControlUserInterface.